werf/werf/docs/_includes/documentation/reference/cli/werf_helm_package.md

             name of the key to use when signing.
 Used if --sign is true --keyring='~/.gnupg/pubring.gpg'
             location of a public keyring
+      --passphrase-file=''
+            location of a file which contains the passphrase for the signing key.
+Use "-" in order
+            to read from stdin.
       --sign=false
             use a PGP private key to sign this package --version=''